The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/tampa-fl-14308-dale-mabry-hwy.md

 ### Phase Remodels

 In 1991 the store 1st opened with a pretty standardized layout at the time with a Ball Bath &amp; checker pattern designs on the walls.
 In 1994 the location received the Phase 1 update which included Kid Check, Skytubes, &amp; new artwork alongside record posters &amp; sports décor in the showroom.
 Then in 1997 a major expansion in terms of general layout changes &amp; receiving the Phase 2 update with a whole new game section near the back of the store which used to just be storage, a new game package, &amp; a bit of a rework of the in-store layout like the showroom wall entrance being moved further up.
 (2) Sometime between 2000-2002 they would receive a Phase 3 update which would remove the ball pit for a Toddler Zone area alongside a new game package, this store would retain many of the Phase 2 artwork &amp; design though.
-This would be followed in 2006 where the store saw its 2nd major remodel as it updated the store into a {{< wiki-link "CEC 2000's Remodel Program" >}} removing most of the Phase 2 &amp; Phase 3 artwork and décor for the kids and parody posters etc., the only surviving pieces of artwork includes some of the 2000's postcards posters &amp; the showroom entrance logo.
+This would be followed in 2006 where the store saw its 2nd major remodel as it updated the store into a [CEC 2000's Remodel Program] removing most of the Phase 2 &amp; Phase 3 artwork and décor for the kids and parody posters etc., the only surviving pieces of artwork includes some of the 2000's postcards posters &amp; the showroom entrance logo.
 This location would also receive a new game package, curtains being turned off, dimmed lighting being removed from the showroom.
 In 2012 they would their last significant update in 2011-2012 where they would receive the 2010 remodel which removed the extra TV's outside of the showroom, removal of the showroom walls &amp; balcony seating, the dimmed orangish lighting inside of the building being turned off, &amp; the reduced size of the toddler zone.
-In 2014-2015 they would completely remove the {{< wiki-link "Skytubes" >}} &amp; Toddler Zone for Chuck E's Bumper Cars, finally in 2018 they would change up the layout in the entrance inside of the store to widen up the gameroom &amp; make it more open this however would be reverted back in late 2019 with the 2.0 remodel.
+In 2014-2015 they would completely remove the [Skytubes] &amp; Toddler Zone for Chuck E's Bumper Cars, finally in 2018 they would change up the layout in the entrance inside of the store to widen up the gameroom &amp; make it more open this however would be reverted back in late 2019 with the 2.0 remodel.
 In 2017 they were one of the 5 Florida test locations for Chuck E. Cheese Menu items to be delivered via UberEats.
 (3)

 ### 2.0 Store Remodel